dc-js/dc.js/docs/dc-v5-upgrade-guide.md

 # dc v5 Upgrade Guide

-The library has been refactored significantly.
+The library has been significantly refactored in v5.
 The code has been arranged around clearer separation of responsibilities.
-This has enabled fixing of long standing issues and allows for clean support for remote data sources.
+This has enabled fixing long-standing issues and enabled clean support for remote data sources.

-The library is distributed in two flavors:
+The library is distributed in two variants:

-- dc-v5-new - only newer API, recommended for new projects.
+- dc-v5-new - only the newer API, recommended for new projects.
-- dc-v5-compat - v4 compatibility mode.
-It is quite close to v4 API.
+- dc-v5-compat - v4 compatibility mode, which is quite close to the v4 API.

 In certain cases, however, you would need to upgrade: